 Today Burrell Park has 25 campsites with concrete pads, 50 AMP and 30 AMP electric hook-up, water and a sanitary sewer.
-Nearly ever site is shaded and firewood is included in the $16.00 nightly price.
+Nearly ever site is shaded and firewood is included.
 There is a modern bathhouse with 4 showers each, hand dryers, hair dryers and private dressing areas equipped with handicapped sinks, toilets and showers.
 Camping with all amenities April 15 thru October 15.
 Camping is permitted year round (shower house is closed during winter)

 A shelter for picnics is in the camp area and is equipped with grills, electricity and water.
-Tent camping sites are $8.00 per night.
+Tent camping sites are available.